 - Retroperitoneal area.
 This has been a problem area for me since diagnosis and some lymph nodes are identified (intense word not used).
 This area has been highlighted on my 3 octreotide scans to date and was first highlighted in my diagnosis trigger scan due to fibrosis (desmoplasia) which was surrounding the aorta and inferior venous cava, some pretty important blood vessels.
 I wrote an article on the issue very recently – you can read by clicking here.
 So this scan confirms there are potentially active lymph nodes in this area, perhaps contributing to further growth of the fibrosis threatening important vessels – read below.

-I have learned so much about desmoplasia in the last week that I now fully understand why I had to have radical surgery to try to remove as much of the fibrosis as possible from the aortic area.
+I have learned so much about desmoplasia since this issue arose that I now fully understand why I had to have radical surgery back in 2010 to try to remove as much of the fibrosis as possible from the aortic area.
 You can read more about this in my article.
 Desmoplasia via fibrosis is still very much of an unknown and mystery condition in NETs.

 I now know that my fibrosis is classed as clinically significant and according to the Uppsala study of over 800 patients inside my article, I’m in 5% of those affected in this way (2% if you calculate it using just the retroperitoneal area).

-I didn’t expect this particular problem – it was a bit of a shock.
-This is not a straightforward surgery.
-My hormone markers have been normal for 7 years and this just emphasises the importance of scans in surveillance.
+I didn’t expect this particular problem to return – it was a bit of a shock.
+My hormone markers have been normal since 2011 and this just emphasises the importance of scans in surveillance.

 Conventional Imaging is still important though